onlywei/repro-tanstack-start-vitest/README.md

 # TanStack Start + Vitest Bug Reproduction

-This repository demonstrates a bug that occurs when using TanStack Start with Vitest in a pnpm workspace configured with `hoist: false`.
+This repository demonstrates a bug that occurs when using TanStack Start with Vitest in a pnpm workspace.

 ## The Problem

-When running Vitest tests in a TanStack Start application within a pnpm workspace (with `hoist: false`), tests fail with the error:
+When running Vitest tests in a TanStack Start application within a pnpm workspace, tests fail with the error:

 ```
 Cannot read properties of null (reading 'useState')
 ```

-This happens because the TanStack Start Vite plugin applies `optimizeDeps` configuration even in the Vitest environment, which interferes with how React is resolved during test execution when dependencies are not hoisted.
+This happens because the TanStack Start Vite plugin applies `optimizeDeps` configuration even in the Vitest environment, which interferes with how React is resolved during test execution.

+**Note:** This bug occurs regardless of whether hoisting is enabled or disabled in pnpm.
+It affects all pnpm workspace configurations.

 ## The Fix

-This issue was fixed in [PR #6074](https://github.com/TanStack/router/pull/6074) by conditionally applying the TanStack Start plugin only when NOT in a Vitest environment.
+This issue is fixed by [PR #6074](https://github.com/TanStack/router/pull/6074) by conditionally applying the TanStack Start plugin only when NOT in a Vitest environment.

 **Before (causes error):**
 ```typescript